-Existing with Provenance Gaps in Country Yes

-Projects

-Overview Looted Cultural Property Databases

-Publications Judaica objects from Salonika in Jewish Historical Institute, Warsaw

-Information from Other Sources Historical Source: (1) Bergman, Eleonora.
+Existing Projects Overview Looted Cultural Property Databases Publications Judaica objects from Salonika in Jewish Historical Institute, Warsaw Source: (1) Bergman, Eleonora.
 "The Jewish Historical Institute: History of Its Building and Collections."
 Heimann-Jelinek, Felicitas.
 Cohen, Julie-Marthe eds., Neglected Witnesses.
 The Fate of Jewish Ceremonial Objects During the Second World War.
 Builth Wells: Institute of Art and Law, 2011, p 192.
 In 1951, the Polish Ministry of Culture and Art passed on to the Jewish Historical Institute (ZIH) in Warsaw Judaica found in the castle Eckersdorf in Lower Silesia.
 These items included ritual objects (mainly rimmonim and me'ilim) stolen from Greek Jews in Thessaloniki and elsewhere.
 Please see section on Russian Federation for Jewish Archival holdings at the RGVA archive.
-The Jewish Museum of Greece in Athens holds a few looted Judaica objects.
+Please see section on Poland for more information on the holdings of the Jewish Historical Institute.
+Information from Other Sources The Jewish Museum of Greece in Athens holds a few looted Judaica objects.
 The Central Board of Jewish Communities in Greece is responsible for these items.

-Commission

-Selected Bibliography Battino Prograr Bergma Collect Second Institute Constan Jews.
-R Ministr Stavrou that the general literature may also contain information on the specific country. u, Zanet.
-"The Jewish Museum of Greece: Brief Description, Mission, Issues and Immes".
-European Judaism Autumn 2003, Vol. 36. un, Eleonora.
-"The Jewish Historical Institute: History of Its Building and ions."
+Historical Selected Commission → Please note that the general literature may also contain information on the specific country.
+Bibliography Battinou, Zanet.
+"The Jewish Museum of Greece: Brief Description, Mission, Issues and Programmes".
+European Judaism Autumn 2003, Vol. 36.
+Bergman, Eleonora.
+"The Jewish Historical Institute: History of Its Building and Collections."
 Neglected Witnesses.
-The Fate of Jewish Ceremonial Objects During the World War.
+The Fate of Jewish Ceremonial Objects During the Second World War.
 Heimann-Jelinek, Felicitas.
 Cohen, Julie-Marth, eds.
-Builth Wells: e of Art and Law, 2011.
-Intopoulou, Photini.
+Builth Wells: Institute of Art and Law, 2011.
+Constantopoulou, Photini.
 Veremis, Thanos. (ed.)
-Documents on the History of the Greek Records from the Historical Archives of the Ministry of Foreign Affairs.
-Athens: y of Foreign Affairs, 1998.
-Ilakis, Nicholas.
-"The Jewish Museum of Thessaloniki - Museo Djidio di Salonik". an Judaism, Autumn 2003, Vol. 36.
+Documents on the History of the Greek Jews.
+Records from the Historical Archives of the Ministry of Foreign Affairs.
+Athens: Ministry of Foreign Affairs, 1998.
+Stavroulakis, Nicholas.
+"The Jewish Museum of Thessaloniki - Museo Djidio di Salonik".
+European Judaism, Autumn 2003, Vol. 36.